etruyj/taskmgrPM/README.md

 Phase 0: API
   - Develop a basic API for the CRM functionality.
-(Services.php)
+(Services.php) *Notes.
+I'm still inexperienced with RESTful programming.
+I can't figure out how to parse JSON data embedded in the body of the POSTMAN request.
+Since all data will be present in HTML forms, the API was developed to expect form data and return JSONs.*

 Phase 1: CRM
  - Read Customer Information From Database